-We pride ourselves on the stunning Jurassic Coastline that towers along the West Dorset coast but it must be understood that these historical cliffs are prone to cracking which can then lead to rock falls.
+We pride ourselves on the stunning Jurassic Coastline that towers along the West Dorset coast.
+However it must be understood that these historical cliffs are prone to cracking which can then lead to rock falls.

 In many respects the rock falls have made the coastline the attractive feature that is admired by so many tourists to this day.